sdt/tmux-vim/README.md

 keystroke injection when trying to open multiple files.

 To avoid this problem, files are loaded with calls to `:badd` rather than `:edit`.
-After the last buffer is added, `:buffer` is used to switch to it.
+After the last buffer is added, `:blast` is used to switch to it.
 This delays the user prompt until the very end, when the user has regained control.
 This appears to work, but there may still be issues lurking.